Rectangular Pyramid Surface Area Calculator

 - h = perpendicular height from base center to apex

-- The two slant heights are different — one for the long-side triangles, one for the short-side triangles.
+- The two slant heights differ: one for the long-side triangles, one for the short-side triangles.

-Note: most real “hipped” roofs have a ridge, not a single apex.
-A 50 ft long house typically has a horizontal ridge running most of the length, with hip ends only at the gables.
-The true-pyramid case requires a square or near-square footprint.
+Note: most real hipped roofs have a ridge, not a single apex.
+A 50 ft house normally carries a horizontal ridge along most of its length with hipped ends, which is a different shape and a different calculation.
+A true pyramid hip only makes sense on a square or near-square footprint, and it gets awkwardly steep on anything long.

 Where rectangular pyramid surface matters: